-The body works with a number of interconnected systems, including the lymphatic, neurological, digestive, respiratory and more.
+The body works with a number of interconnected systems, including the lymphatic, neurological, digestive, respiratory, cardiovascular, and more.
 They are all impacted by one another, so treating the body as a whole, and recognising symptoms in one place, as being linked to issues with another is the main idea behind ‘face mapping’.

 Face mapping considers that pimples, rashes, discolouration, changes in pigmentation, uneven texture, broken capillaries and deep lines all signify something that is happening internally.
 The location of the external manifestation on the face correlates with an internal imbalance.

 The Face Mapping theory stems from two ancient practices, Ayurvedic and Chinese Traditional Medicines.
 They bring slightly different angles to face mapping.
 We will take a look at each in turn, before going through the face maps in detail.

 “Face mapping goes back thousands of years.
 A lot of it comes simply from clinical experience.
 Nowadays, you have all types of blood tests and scans, but back then, doctors would have to give a diagnosis by looking, touching, and asking questions.”

 Talking about the yellowing of the eyes due to jaundice: “That was true 2000 years ago, and it’s still true today” ~ Dr. Dan Hsu, specialist in Eastern medicine.

 Chinese medicine believes that meridian channels of energy run across our bodies and faces.
 The face is thought to have 8 major meridian pathways, which are directly connected to various internal organs and energy centres.